raphael-attie/punchbowl/docs/source/pipeline/overview.rst

 Pipeline Overview
 ==================

-The pipeline is implemented in this
+The PUNCH data processing pipeline is implemented in three primary numbered levels, with an additional processing level for QuickPUNCH data.